Enhancing Strawberry Yield Forecasting with Backcasted IoT Sensor Data and Machine Learning: Results and Discussion

 \subsection{Correlation analysis of features}

 We used Pearson Correlation to analyze the relationship between sensors, Met Office, and yield data.
 The correlation between hourly sensors and Met Office data was illustrated in Figure \ref{fig:cor_multispan_seaton_weather}.
-Readers can refer to Table \ref{tab:featureSets} for a detailed description of the features acronyms.
+Readers can refer to Table \ref{tab:featureSets} for a detailed description of the features' acronyms.
 In both polytunnels, PEH and MEH exhibit a very strong correlation that indicates a close relationship.
 Strong correlations were observed between features such as IT and PET, IT and ST, PET and MET, and ST and MET in the Multispan polytunnel, and IT and ST, PET and MET, and PAR and Rad in the Seaton polytunnel, highlighting their interdependence.
 Moderate correlations include IT and MET, IT and Rad, and ST and Rad WU and IT, in both polytunnels, as well as PAR and MET in the Multispan polytunnel and WU and PAR in the Seaton polytunnel, suggesting moderate predictive relationships.
 Weak correlations are prominent for SM, Pre, WS, WG, and Vis across most features, indicating minimal influence on other variables.
 Based on the above correlation results, we used Met Office data to generate polytunnel sensor data via the backcasting approach.
-All features were used for backcasting and forecasting except for external temperature (PET, MET) and humidity (PEH, MEH); we used the mean value of these features because they have a strong correlation and the same functionality.
+The backcasting model used Met Office covariates only, since polytunnel sensor observations were unavailable during historical inference.
+For downstream yield forecasting, all features were used, with the external temperature pair (PET, MET) and humidity pair (PEH, MEH) replaced by their mean values because each pair was strongly correlated and had similar functionality.

-The weak correlation between yield and environmental parameters for the Multispan and Seaton polytunnels is illustrated in Figure \ref{fig:corr_multispan_seaton_yield}.
+The weekly correlation between yield and environmental parameters for the Multispan and Seaton polytunnels is illustrated in Figure \ref{fig:corr_multispan_seaton_yield}.
 The yield from the Multispan polytunnel exhibits a weak correlation with both sensor and Met Office features.
 Similarly, the yield from the Seaton polytunnel shows a moderate correlation with sensor features WU, IT, ST, PAR, and with Met Office features MET and Rad, and a weak correlation with other sensor and Met Office features.